minerllabs/public-site/basalt/index.md

 <h3 style="width: 100%; text-align: center;"> The Tasks</h3>

-**Note: the videos included here do not represent the final MineRL version or the new dataset.**

 <h4 style="width: 100%; text-align: left;">FindCave</h4>
 The agent should search for a cave, and terminate the episode when it is inside one.